fsphys/evaluation-timetable-generator/README.md

 1. Prepare an OpenDocument Spreadsheet document, for example called `input.ods`, that fulfills the requirements described above.
 2. Export it as CSV to `input.csv`.
+3. Make sure the configuration options at the beginning of the file `evaluation.py` are set correctly, e.g. update the time range and the ID for the term.
-3. Call the script.
+4. Call the script.
-4. Open `output.ods` to check what has been done.
+5. Open `output.ods` to check what has been done.
 Decide which lectures to mark as ignored, and which ones to include an exercise or laboratory course.
 Note: of course some in this case actually not too difficult pattern matching logic could be used to determine which lectures belong together, but for the first version of the script, this has not yet been done.
-5. Go to step 2 if you changed anything.
-If not, check if `timetable.ods` fits your needs and go to step 4 if you need change the input file again.
+6. Go to step 2 if you changed anything.
+If not, check if `timetable.ods` fits your needs and go to step 5 if you need change the input file again.
-6. Adjust the formatting of `timetable.ods` if needed.
+7. Adjust the formatting of `timetable.ods` if needed.

 ## Acknowledgements